demisto/content/Packs/HPESwitch/README.md

 This section describes the basic mandatory steps you should perform on an HPE switch device in order to forward its audited logs to Cortex XSIAM via Syslog.

 ### Configure Syslog forwarding
-HPE's switches supports forwarding the audited messages to a remote Syslog server.
+HPE's switches support forwarding the audited messages to a remote Syslog server.
 This is done via the ***[logging](https://www.arubanetworks.com/techdocs/AOS-CX/10.14/HTML/diagnostics_8100-83xx-9300-10000/Content/Chp_RSyslog/RSyslog_cmds/log-10.htm)*** command.

 Follow these steps to configure forwarding of event logs from an HPE switch to an XSIAM Syslog Broker VM over UDP:
 1. Connect to the switch CLI (Command Line Interface).